HedgeFarm/smart-farmooor-contracts/docs/src/contracts/yield/module/StargateYieldModule.sol/contract.StargateYieldModule.md

 ### getLastUpdatedBalance

-Get last updated balance on CompoundV2 fork
+Get last updated balance on Stargate pool

 *Returns an amount in Base token*